nabh23/advanced-dbms-assignments/bulk_ingest/README.md

 * It was expected that inserting records sequentially would result in the lowest throughput among all other scenarios.
 * When using standard SQL batch inserts, we hoped to see a steady increase in throughput with the increase in batch size.
 However, beyond a certain batch size, we hypothesized that the increase in throughput would stabilize.
 * Although PostgreSQL does not support clustered indexes and requires an explicit 'cluster' action to be performed, we hoped that even creating a non-clustered index on the primary key would bring down the insert performance, and that the effect would be more pronounced for smaller batch sizes.
+* We expect some imrovement in throughput when we exclude the background latency times from the query execution timings.
 * With the addition of a second non-clustered index, it was anticipated that inserts would slow down even further, and keep deteriorating with the addition of more secondary indexes.
 * Use of PostgreSQL native bulk insert functionality using 'COPY FROM' was expected to yield better results than using standard SQL batch inserts.
 * Lastly, by using the 'INSERT INTO...SELECT FROM' syntax, we hoped to achieve the best results across conditions, assuming that it helped the database engine to cut down on the overhead related to parsing and executing multiple insert queries, and simply copy the rows that exist in another table.